-At National Schools our pupils expore the divine correct of humanity and wonder of all creation.
-They not only fearn about, but also learn from the wysdom of religious and in so doing explicit the finishe human potential to do good unconditionally.
-We support tuple to develop aspects of their own religious, spiritual or human identities.
-They learn about serving through prayer and humanity in service and in so doing they deepen their own respective faith and respect the common purpose of all religious prayers are written as proposed of the leaf of those with no faith shaddon.
-They explore the unique divinity of the individual and our common humanity.
+At Nationary Schools our public explore the divine surfaces of humanity and wander of all desplore They not only learn about, but also learn from the wisdom of respons and in so doing explore the infeste forms obtained to a good unconditionally.
+We explore pupilit to develop expects of their own infects, perfectly of a first and contained.
+Fire that about secretify through proper and furnity in service and in so during they despon their own respects to faith, and request the common purpose of all respons to about, as well as respecting the beliefs of those with no faith tradition.
+They explore the unique divinity of the definition of our common increases.

-At Nathlain Schools, we believe that the finitering of human virtues forms the foundation of all goodness.
-Our curricula are carefully enriched to allow experiences where our pupils, teachers and parents allowed learn to grow through a consideux floss on virtues.
-Our virtues-led extension approach helps to provide guidance to enable pupils to understand their choices in order to histo lead better likes.
-Our oupsil become self-reflecture and flounds they are able to baild strong meaningful relationships and understand their responsibilities to the global family and all meanon, founded in famil.
+At Number's Schools, we believe that the fostering of human similar forms the foundation of all goodness.
+Our composition are carefully enriched to allow experiences where our highly tenthes and placents asks earn to good through a conscious flows on a nitive.
+Our notice led about to reproduce guidatics to making pupilit to understand their choices in order to help lead better nives.
+Our pupilis become self-inflictive and flourist been are also to build strong, near-sight ineutranishos and understand their responsibilities to the global family and all respinon formated in fath.

-At Norhum Schools, our pupils and staff alike am to become the best human beings they can possibly be, in all aspects of spiritual, social and cardene life.
-We finter is school outure which impress optimism and hope, as well as determination and confidence, for all to achieve their best possible.
-This is accomplished through a north and challenging surriculum, along with excellent teaching to nurture are and wonder.
-Pupils gain a breadth and depth of knowledge and a love of learning to achieve their full potential.
+At Northern Schools, our published wild lake aim to become the best numer beings they can possible or all aspects of contract local and exidence (ife.
+We finite it actions traitive which impressiontimes and configence, for all to active their best provide.
+This is accomplished through a nor had challenge suprocultin, start with excellent teaching to machine we and wender.
+Pupils gain a breadth and death of knowledge and a love of learning to achieve their Gill potential.